pedro-gaspar/elixir-grail-diary/content/posts/2021-08-10-good-looking-tweet.md

 Well, that was easy. 😅

+You can check the look and feel of your tweet using this [card validador](https://cards-dev.twitter.com/validator).

 Once again, a reminder to my future self, from Confucius:

 > If a craftsman wants to do good work, he must first sharpen his tools.